mihaela-chiaburu/Network-programming/README.md

 - Explore how to create private channels alongside a general chat channel.

 **Description:**
-For this assignment, you will create a **UDP-based chat application**.
+For this assignment, I will create a **UDP-based chat application**.
 This application will allow:
 1. **Multicast communication** for public (general) messages.
 2. **Private unicast communication** between specific clients.